 If you recently purchased a new or used car and you discovered that it has problems, you might be wondering if you can return it.
 However, cars aren’t like any other product that you can return within 30 days if you are unsatisfied.
 There are strict laws pertaining to vehicle purchases.

-Used Car Buyers
+Returning a Used Car

 Consumers who purchase a used car for less than $40,000 must be offered a two-day contract cancellation option agreement.

-- Used cars priced at $40,000 or more,
+- Cars priced at $40,000 or more

-- New cars,
+- New cars

-- Private party sales,
+- Private party sales

-- Off-highway vehicles,
+- Off-highway vehicles

-- Recreational vehicles,
+- Recreational vehicles

 If you want a contract cancellation agreement, the used car dealer might request a fee.
 The dealer may also charge a maximum restocking fee if you do decide to return the vehicle within the two-day period.

-New Car Buyers
+Returning a New Car

 Lemon laws protect consumers who have purchased defective vehicles under warranty that have undergone multiple repair attempts to fix the defect.
 If the vehicle is unrepairable, the consumer will be entitled to a vehicle replacement or a car buyback.

-Lemon law cases can be complicated because you will need to present sufficient evidence to prove that your vehicle is a lemon.
-Our California lemon law attorneys can help you prepare your lemon law case so that you can receive the compensation you deserve.
+Lemon law cases can be complicated.
+You will need to present sufficient evidence to prove that your vehicle is a lemon.
+Our California attorneys at O’Connor Law Group can help you prepare your lemon law case so you can receive the compensation you deserve.